Cambria Automobiles plc comprises of a number of franchised groups. Below, you can find out more about the Cambria Group brands:

 In 2008 Doves Jaguar Croydon took on the Grange brand to become Grange Jaguar Croydon, along with Swindon Jaguar which became Grange Swindon.

 On the 8th January 2016, Cambria completed the acquisition of the Land Rover franchise in Welwyn Garden City from the Jardine Motors Group.
-Read more about Grange Land Rover Welwyn here.
+In December 2018, Land Rover Welwyn and Jaguar Welwyn were relocated to our brand new state-of-the-art facility in Hatfield Business Park.
+Grange Land Rover Hatfield and Grange Jaguar Hatfield are open now.
+Read more about our Hatfield move here.

 On the 5th July 2016, Cambria Automobiles plc, acquired the trade and assets of Stratstone Jaguar and Land Rover Woodford in South Woodford, North London from Pendragon Premier Limited, a subsidiary of Pendragon PLC.